libaudioverse/libaudioverse/README.md

 The specific technique is to call the process method on the output node in a thread, and read from its outputs.

 In order to support cyclic graphs, a 1-sample delay is introduced at every input-output connection.
 There is literally no other way to do this sensibly, and it is how things actually work in the real world (electrons do take time to travel down a wire, we just can't notice it).

+##Error Handling##

+All functions that can error return error codes.
+That is all.
+That is also why property getter/setters return their value through an out parameter, but you can't have everything.

+This is much better than the alternative: an error flag.
+The error flag ends up making things living hell for users who need threads.
+See Camlorn_audio and all the uglyness around OpenAL that makes it even come close to working, and why this is neccessary will become abundantly clear.